 They need to know what are the top-3 improvement needs.
 Which one should be tackled first?
 Is it important enough to justify the cost related?

 Basic text analytics is helpful, but it is not enough.
 Frequencies and volumes (what is being talked about) do not fully reveal how important things are.
 Even if you know the sentiment (if the feedback is positive or negative) you still don’t know how important things are.
 Shortly, the results are not actionable.

 Read more about the role of Artificial Intelligence in text analytics.

 What does actionability require?

-When thinking about feedback collection or any data and analytics activity within the company, a key thing to keep in mind is that the value of analytics is only realized when the analytics impact decision making, and actions are being done.
-Therefore, the basic text analytics is only the first step between data and value creation.
+When thinking about feedback collection or any data and analytics activity within the company, a key thing to keep in mind is that the value of analytics is only realized when the analytics impact decision making and actions are being done.
+Therefore, basic text analytics is only the first step between data and value creation.